RayedSuhail/front-end-web-dev/README.md

   - No files as mostly it was just noting stuff down from the course.
 - Working with Browser Events
   - **listen_event.js:** File to show the code to listen to an event in the browser.
 Other code related stuff is noted down for reference.

+#### P3 - Web APIs and Asynchronous Apps

+- Asynchronous JavaScript
+  - exercise1/exercise2/exercise3
+    - Folders containing the client and server side code for the exercises in the lesson.
+  - **fetchAPIExample.js:** An example to use fetch API to make GET requests
+- HTTP Requests and Routes
+  - Contains client and server files to make GET and POST requests and how to properly route paths
+- Node and Express Environment
+  - Basic setup of an Express environment